 Administratively, the Cancer Biology Program is housed in the McArdle Laboratory for Cancer Research, synonymous with the Department of Oncology.
 McArdle Laboratory has a rich history of graduate training in cancer research.
 Since its establishment in 1940 as the first basic cancer research center in a U.S. academic institution, over 1600 women and men have received pre- and postdoctoral training at the McArdle Laboratory.
 McArdle alumni and Cancer Biology alumni move onto successful careers in academia, industry, medicine and government.

-Henry Pitot's, MD, Professor of Oncology, early studies at the McArdle Laboratory demonstrated that the environmental regulation of gene expression in primary and transplanted hepatocellular carcinomas was defective and significantly different from that in a normal liver.
+Henry Pitot's early studies at the McArdle Laboratory demonstrated that the environmental regulation of gene expression in primary and transplanted hepatocellular carcinomas was defective and significantly different from that in a normal liver.

-Bill Dove, PhD, Professor of Oncology, and Amy Moser isolated the mutant Min mouse, the first animal model of familial colon cancer; this provided a tractable route for study of the common human tumor.
+Bill Dove and Amy Moser isolated the mutant Min mouse, the first animal model of familial colon cancer; this provided a tractable route for study of the common human tumor.

-Paul Lambert, PhD, discovered that estrogen contributes to not only the establishment but also the persistence and malignant progression of cervical cancers in a mouse model for human cervical cancer.
+Paul Lambert discovered that estrogen contributes to not only the establishment but also the persistence and malignant progression of cervical cancers in a mouse model for human cervical cancer.
 This discovery has potential implications in the clinical management of cervical disease.

 Discovered that most carcinogens must first be converted to "active" forms is the single most far-reaching explanation for how diverse chemicals cause cancer.